synthetic-methods/xtal/README.md

 	}
 	// 2nd iteration
 	{
-		// deactivate the `sixer` at an offset of `123` into the current buffer sixer <<= sixer <<= std::make_tuple(123, active_t(0));
+		// deactivate the `sixer` at an offset of `123` into the current block sixer <<= sixer <<= std::make_tuple(123, active_t(0));

 		// respan the current graph, and advance the `sequel` sequel